mohaps/tldrzr/README.md

-# Spring MVC and Hibernate template application
+# Embedded Jetty template application

 This is a template for a web application that uses embedded Jetty.
 The sample code consists of a JSP (this page) and a simple servlet.